iilab/ltfhc-next/README.md

 kanso install
 ```

-You need to work in a personal dev replica.
-Once you have your credentials edit your .kansorc to be able to push by default to your personal working dev replica.
+You can use the credentials you created above after ending the Admin Party.
+Edit your .kansorc to be able to push by default to your personal working dev replica.
 Replace USER and PASS (make sure to push by default to emr__dev__USER)

 *.kansorc*